Working with DB instance read replicas - Amazon Relational Database Service

 How read replicas work

 The read replica operates as a DB instance that allows only read-only connections.
-An exception is the RDS for Oracle DB engine, which supports replica databases in mounted mode.
-A mounted replica doesn't accept user connections and so can't serve a read-only workload.
-The primary use for mounted replicas is cross-Region disaster recovery.
-For more information, see Working with read replicas for Amazon RDS for Oracle.
+Exceptions are the RDS for Db2 and the RDS for Oracle DB engines, which support replica databases in standby mode and mounted mode, respectively.
+A standby replica and mounted replica don't accept user connections and so can't serve read-only workloads.
+The primary use for standby replicas and mounted replicas is cross-Region disaster recovery.
+For more information, see Working with replicas for Amazon RDS for Db2 and Working with read replicas for Amazon RDS for Oracle.

 Applications connect to a read replica just as they do to any DB instance.
 Amazon RDS replicates all databases from the source DB instance.